Eight Tips For Your Teen On Exam Etiquette

 4. Do not attract any unwanted attention

-Teach your child how to stay calm, once inside the exam hall.
+An important exam room etiquette is to stay calm inside the hall.
 Looking around, giggling, or gesturing to friends attracts unwanted attention of the invigilators.
 Sometimes, such actions may lead to questioning by authorities, and, in extreme cases, can even cause your child to be barred from appearing in the exam.

 5. Maintain a proper posture while sitting